-*That any of the Barton Tuition or Tuition/Fees Scholarships are available for students to use online or on campus.
-However, the scholarship will always pay the in-state, on-campus tuition rate.
+*Any of the Barton Tuition or Tuition/Fees Scholarships are available for courses taken on campus or via BartOnline.
+However, the scholarship will always pay the in-state, on-campus tuition rate ($74/credit hour).

-Barton Bound Scholarship - Awarded to first time college students who graduated the previous academic year.
+Barton Bound Scholarship - Awarded to first time college students who graduated from a Kansas High School the previous academic year.

 |Award||Award Amount||Kansas HS GPA||ACT Score|